-The State Review Panel (SRP) was created by the Education Accountability Act of 2009 ("Accountability Act") to provide a critical evaluation of the state's lowest-performing schools' and districts' plans for dramatic action and provide recommendations to the Commissioner and the State Board of Education.
+The State Review Panel (SRP) was created by the Education Accountability Act of 2009 ("Accountability Act") to provide a critical evaluation of the state's lowest performing schools' and districts' plans for dramatic action and provide recommendations to the Commissioner and the State Board of Education.
 The SRP's work is informed by a holistic review of the school or district, including guiding documents (e.g., Unified Improvement Plan) and a site visit.
-The site visit component was added in 2014 to strengthen Panelists' understanding of the conditions in the schools and districts that are further along on the accountability clock and to make a recommendation to the Commissioner and the State Board of Education about required actions at the end of the accountability clock.
-For schools and districts that continue to remain on the accountability clock, the SRP will conduct an additional progress monitoring site visit that will be used to assess the actions the school was previously directed to take, the fidelity to which the school has implemented directed actions, and the amount of time the school has had to implement the actions to achieve results.
+The site visit component was added in 2014 to strengthen the Panelists' understanding of the conditions in the schools and districts that are further along on the accountability clock and to make a recommendation to the Commissioner and the State Board of Education about required actions at the end of the accountability clock.

-What is the Colorado Department of Education SRP Progress Monitoring Site Visit?
+What is the Colorado Department of Education SRP review?

-The SRP progress monitoring site visit is a process that Panelists can use to assess the extent to which schools/districts have implemented actions and shown the capacity to plan and implement dramatic change required to exit the accountability clock (i.e., Priority Improvement, Turnaround).
-The SRP progress monitoring review process was designed in partnership with SchoolWorks - an education consulting organization with the mission to build the capacity of educators to advance all aspects of student achievement and well-being.
-The SRP progress monitoring review places a team of experienced educators from Colorado in a school/district for two days to collect and analyze data related to the school's/district's capacity on specific criteria and indicators.
+The SRP review is a process that Panelists use to understand and explain the extent to which schools/districts have the capacity to plan and implement the dramatic change required to exit the accountability clock (i.e., Priority Improvement, Turnaround).
+The SRP site visit process was designed in partnership with SchoolWorks - an education consulting organization with the mission to build the capacity of educators to advance all aspects of student achievement and well-being.
+The SRP site visit places a team of experienced educators from Colorado in a school/district for two days to collect and analyze data related to the school's/district's capacity on specific criteria and indicators.